 In fact, this light and fluffy sponge are traditionally from Australia.
 We are using our Sugar and Crumbs Natural Flavoured Cocoa Powders.

 If you have never heard of a Lamington before, then that might be because they come all the way from Australia – small squares of light, fluffy sponge, dipped in a dark chocolate icing and rolled in coconut.
-The icing (made with our Sugar and Crumbs Chocolate Lime cocoa powder in this case, for a zesty kick) makes the cake beautifully moist.
+The icing is made with our Sugar and Crumbs Chocolate Lime cocoa powder in this case, for a zesty kick.
+This makes the cake beautifully moist.

-1 – Start by baking the cake.
-Preheat the oven to 200°C (180°C fan).
-Break the eggs into a bowl and beat together with the margarine.
-Add the sugar, beat again, and then repeat with the self-raising flour and the baking powder.
+2. Break the eggs into a bowl and beat together with the margarine.
+Add the sugar, beat again and then repeat with the self-raising flour and the baking powder.

-4 – Get everything ready for the icing stage – sprinkle a thick layer of desiccated coconut on a plate, and cover a baking tray or board with greaseproof paper ready for the finished cakes.
-Clear a space in the fridge for them to set afterwards.
+7. Get everything ready for the icing stage, sprinkle a thick layer of desiccated coconut on a plate and cover a baking tray or board with greaseproof paper ready for the finished cakes.

-5 – To ice the cakes, simply dip in the icing, making sure to cover them completely, then roll in the coconut and lay on the prepared baking tray or board.
-You may find it helps to do the chocolate icing with one hand and the coconut with the other, to prevent the end result being too messy!
+9. Then roll in the coconut and lay on the prepared baking tray or board.
+You may find it helps to do the chocolate icing with one hand and the coconut with the other to prevent the end result from being too messy!

 10. Once all of the cakes are decorated, place the tray or the board in the fridge for an hour or so, to set the icing.